 3. “I’d like to ask a question” or “I’d like to say something”

-With formal and informal meetings, we women tend to use “sorry” to break into the discussion.
-That’s like bringing a knife to a gunfight.
+With formal and informal meetings, we women tend to use “s

 Men say, “I have a question about that.”
 Direct and unambiguous.
 If you need help making your questions just as direct, take time to read how to ask questions the right way.